Azahet/XenBot/README.md

 # What features does it have?

-For the moment, only a few, if you want a really strong ready-to-use Obfuscator have a look at NETGuard.io

 * Connect
 * Analyse thread with blacklist word
 * Analyse recent posts for each profile with blacklist word